 Petros Grivas, MD, PhD, discusses the rapidly evolving field of locally advanced and metastatic bladder cancer.

-The FDA has approved the combination of nivolumab and ipilimumab as a frontline treatment for intermediate- and poor-risk patients with advanced renal cell carcinoma.
+The European Commission has approved nivolumab combined with low-dose ipilimumab as a frontline treatment for patients with intermediate- and poor-risk advanced renal cell carcinoma.

 Sumanta K. Pal, highlights the different combination regimens that are making headlines in the treatment of patients with metastatic renal cell carcinoma.

 Advancing cancer care requires more than just science.
 It’s a collective effort driven by passionate individuals and organizations dedicated to making a difference for those living with and affected by cancer.